kacheryhub/kacheryhub/doc/feeds.md

 owner node.
 Files are content-addressable, and thus there is no hierarchy by which one node's copy would be preferred over another node's--it doesn't matter who contributed the file originally, only what the file contains.
-For feeds, the node that owns the feed is the authoritative source of its contents, so other nodes will not upload feed data to the cloud storage cache, even if they have a version which is more recent than the cached version.
-(This behavior may be changed in a future version to better accommodate cases where the owner node is temporarily offline.)
+For feeds, the node that owns the feed is the authoritative source of its contents, and the only entity that is allowed to append new messages.

-Finally, because the messages added to a feed have an inherent ordering (and earlier messages are immutable), a node requesting feed data can request the messages after a specific point in time or can monitor new additions in real time.
+Finally, because the messages added to an append-only log within a feed have an inherent ordering (and earlier messages are immutable), a node requesting feed data can request the messages after a specific point in time or can monitor new additions in real time.
 These actions would not make sense in the context of a regular kachery file.